UX Study

 Our Approach

-Collaborated with the product owner to define what content should be excluded.
+Based on research and Collaboration with the product team to define what content should be excluded

-Focused the layout on core policy content only: title, date, and document preview.
+Focused the layout on core policy content only like title, date, and document preview

 Dropped the idea of admin-customizable filters for end users after client testing showed it added confusion